-The clinical faculty is dedicated to the development of well-rounded, independent, academic gynecologic oncologists.
+The clinical faculty at the Stephenson Cancer Center are dedicated to the development of well-rounded, independent, academic gynecologic oncologists.

 As high-volume accruers to gynecologic oncology group and pharmaceutical clinical trials, the fellows are exposed to a wide variety of both standard cytotoxic chemotherapy as well as experimental and targeted agents.
 The fellows become familiar with standard dosing schedules, chemotherapy administration and management of acute and chronic toxicities related to drug therapy.
 Opportunities to participate in the care of patients on experimental, even first-in-human, clinical drug studies are also available through the developed phase I clinical trials program in which the gynecologic oncologists participate actively.

-A large volume of research is also performed through the University of Oklahoma Stephenson Cancer Center.
+A large volume of research is also performed through the Stephenson Cancer Center.
 Research opportunities, ranging from bench-level cancer treatment/prevention to clinical pharmaceutical, prevention and quality of life studies, are available.
-More importantly, an established well-trained research support staff is in place to facilitate individualized projects and data management.
-During the first "non-clinical" year of fellowship, all fellows attend graduate courses in basic epidemiology and statistics as well as clinical trial design further facilitating the development of individual clinical trials.
+An established well-trained research support staff is in place to facilitate individualized projects and data management.
+During the research year of fellowship, all fellows attend graduate courses in basic epidemiology and statistics as well as clinical trial design further facilitating the development of individual clinical trials.